 Several academic departments offer and administer their own scholarships and there are many scholarships specific to students studying a particular subject.

 Eligible students enrolled in the Student Achievement and Success Program (SASP) and SASP First Year Experience can receive an incentive scholarship of up to $1,000 an academic year in addition to other services.

-If you plan to transfer to a four-year school in the future, there are several Transfer Scholarships you may be eligible for.
-If you are transferring to another school immediately, contact your new school’s financial aid and/or admissions to learn what scholarships they may offer.
+If you plan to transfer to a four-year school, there are several Transfer Scholarships for which you may be eligible.
+If you are transferring to another school immediately, contact your new school’s financial aid and/or admissions office to learn what scholarships they may offer.